facebookresearch/hydra/website/docs/tutorials/basic/9_logging.md

 People often do not use Python logging due to the setup cost.
 Hydra solves that by configuring the Python logging for you.

-By default Hydra logs at the INFO level to both console and a file.
+By default Hydra logs at the INFO level to both the console and a log file in the automatic working directory.

 Example of logging with Hydra: